 To all our patients,

-We wanted to let you know that the practice is open as usual to look after you during this challenging time.
-If you are concerned about your (or your family's health, follow your instincts and do not delay or avoid seeking medical advice.
-You can access us by calling 0207 622 1424 during our opening hours of 8.00am to 6.30pm as usual from Monday to Friday.
+We want to let you know that the practice is open as usual to look after you during this challenging time.
+If you are concerned about your (or your family's) health, follow your instincts and do not delay or avoid seeking medical advice.

 Face coverings when using NHS services